-Well what if you have low back pain and you work a job that repeatedly requires you to bend, twist and lift heavy objects?
+Well what if you have low back pain and you play a sport that repeatedly requires you to bend, twist and move heavy objects?

 That is definitely NOT a healing environment.

-So as long as you work that job, you can’t possibly have chronic pain because the natural course of healing never takes place.
+So as long as you play that sport, you can’t possibly have chronic pain because the natural course of healing never takes place.
 You will be stuck in a repetitive sub-acute cycle (it starts with acute, then goes to sub-acute, and finally chronic), and the treatment plan for sub-acute populations is very different than for chronic populations.